woodpecker-ci/woodpecker/docs/docs/92-development/09-testing.md

 You can control the step behavior via its name:

-- If you name it `step_start_fail` the engine will simulate a step start who fail (e.g. happens when the container image can not be pulled).
+- If you name the step `step_start_fail` the engine will simulate a step to fail before actually started (e.g. happens when the container image can not be pulled).
-- If you name it `step_exec_error` the engine will simulate a command who executes with status code **1**.
+- If you name the step `step_exec_error` the engine will simulate a command which executes with status code **1**.

-There are also environment variables to alter things:
+There are also environment variables to alter step behaviour:

-- `SLEEP` witch will simulate a given time duration as command execution time.
+- `SLEEP: 10` will let the step wait 10 seconds
-- `EXPECT_TYPE` witch let the backend error if set and the step is not the expected step-type.
+- `EXPECT_TYPE` allows to check if a step is a `step` or `service`